 For instance, reconciliation shouldn’t be performed by the same person who issues paychecks; otherwise, you have the same individual validating his or her own work.
 The more you can divide duties among employees, the more you’ll have a system of checks and balances.

 Companies can help their staff enhance their skills by encouraging involvement in organizations such as the APA.
-Managers also should support ongoing education, including training opportunities and professional certifications, such as the Fundamental Payroll Certification (FPC) and Certified Payroll Professional (CPP) designations.
+Managers also should support ongoing education, including regulatory compliance training opportunities and professional payroll certifications, such as the Fundamental Payroll Certification (FPC) and Certified Payroll Professional (CPP) designations.

 When you subscribe to the Robert Half newsletter, you’ll get articles and resources to help you build and manage a winning payroll team — all sent directly to your inbox.
 Click the button below to sign up today!